Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí17/06/2025

-On June 8, a video went viral on social media showing tourists visiting a zoo in Liaoning Province in northeastern China, recklessly approaching a tiger cage to pluck fur from the animal's belly and tail through a metal fence.
+On June 8, a video went viral on social media showing many tourists visiting a zoo in Liaoning province in northeastern China, recklessly approaching the tiger cage to pluck fur from the animal's belly and tail through the metal fence.

-Tiger becomes victim of superstition as visitors race to pluck its fur for good luck (Source: Xin Wen).
+Tigers become victims of superstition as visitors race to pluck their fur for good luck (Source: Xin Wen).

-In another video, a tourist attempts to pull the fur from the tail, but is told to pluck it from another area that is easier to access.
-Those who successfully retrieve the fur are able to hide it in their bags.
+In another video, a tourist attempts to pull the fur from the tail, but is told to do so in another area that is easier to access.
+Those who succeed in removing the fur are able to hide it in their bags.

-A male guest then posed for a photo with the animal, proudly holding up a clump of tiger fur and sharing "a great souvenir that costs nothing".
+A male guest then posed for a photo with the animal, proudly holding up a tuft of tiger fur and sharing "a great souvenir that costs nothing".

 In traditional Chinese culture, the tiger is considered the king of all beasts and symbolizes courage and strength.
 In ancient times, the tiger was also associated with generals, the god of war and national power.